ucsb-dreamlab/twarc/workedex.md

 each on a separate line.

 We're going to use screen names for this example.
-We can collect these using json2csv.py utility (see Visualization page or example below for more information).
+We can collect these using _json2csv.py_.

 ![DOD FILTER BY USERS INPUT1](/assets/dod_filter_users_input1.png)

-We can then copy the screen names (in this case, the first _ screen names listed) into our file of choice.
+We can then copy the screen names (in this case, the first screen names listed) into our file of choice.

 ![DOD FILTER BY USERS INPUT2](/assets/dod_filter_users_input2.png)

 Once we run our usage command, we will get a JSON containing only the tweets made by the screen names we listed in the file.

     python utils/filter_users.py nh_dod_sn.txt nh_dod.jsonl > nh_dod_users.jsonl